Supabase to AWS RDS Migration

 What Was Delivered

-A live production database migrated from Supabase to AWS RDS PostgreSQL with near-zero downtime — no maintenance window, no data loss, PostGIS geometry data fully preserved.
-The migration ran entirely within Supabase's permission model, requiring no superuser access, and was completed with full data integrity verified across three independent validation layers before cutover was approved.
+Migrated a 20GB production PostgreSQL database from Supabase to AWS RDS with near-zero downtime — no maintenance window, no data loss, PostGIS geometry fully preserved.
+The migration ran entirely within Supabase's permission model without superuser access, and was validated across three independent integrity checks before cutover was approved.
+Cutover itself was a single connection string change.

-The database included PostGIS geometry columns, large object data, and a schema rename requirement — one schema needed to land under a different name on the target, as the application was being updated in parallel.
+The hard constraint was the live production system.
+A conventional dump-and-restore meant hours of downtime for a database that couldn't afford it.
+The database also contained PostGIS geometry columns, large object data, and a schema rename requirement — one schema needed to land under a different name on the target, since the application was being refactored in parallel.
+All of this had to be handled correctly under continuous live replication.

 This is where the real work was.